Topological superconductivity and superconducting diode effect mediated via unconventional magnet and Ising spin-orbit coupling: Acknowledgments

-\textit{Acknowledgments---} A.P., D.M., and A.S. acknowledge SAMKHYA: High-Performance Computing Facility provided by the Institute of Physics, Bhubaneswar and the two workstations provided by the Institute of Physics, Bhubaneswar from DAE APEX Project, for numerical computations.
-T.N. acknowledges NFSG from Grant No. BITS Pilani NFSG/HYD/2023/H0911.
+A.P., D.M., and A.S. acknowledge SAMKHYA: HighPerformance Computing Facility provided by the Institute of Physics, Bhubaneswar and the two workstations provided by the Institute of Physics, Bhubaneswar from DAE APEX Project, for numerical computations.
+T.N. and A.S. thank the Advanced Research Grant (ARG) from Anusandhan National Research Foundation Grant No. ANRF/ARG/2025/003163/PS.
+T.N. acknowledges NFSG from Grant No. BITS Pilani NFSG/HYD/2023/H0911